litescript/ls-torrent-tui/SECURITY.md

 - Stores configuration in a local file (`~/.config/torrent-tui/config.toml`)
 - Does not transmit data to external services (except user-configured search providers)

+## Threat Model

+ls-torrent-tui is a **local** terminal app talking to a **local/LAN** qBittorrent instance.
+It is not a privacy, anonymity, or VPN tool.
+Network exposure of qBittorrent is the user's responsibility.

 ## Reporting a Vulnerability

 If you discover a security vulnerability, please report it responsibly: